rikkijprince/rikkijprince.github.io/index.md

       </div>
       <div class="agent">
         <h3>Language Practice Designer AI</h3>
-        <p>At the end of the automated chain, a fifth AI, will synthesize the feedback from the first four AI agents into practical drills tailored to your unique learning bottlenecks — from pronunciation to complex sentence structures.</p>
+        <p>A fifth AI, will then synthesize the feedback from the first four AI agents into practical drills tailored to your unique learning bottlenecks — from pronunciation to complex sentence structures — and feed them back to your Conversation Partner.</p>
       </div>
       <div class="agent">
         <h3>Human Interaction</h3>
-        <p>Finally, you will have a human feedback session, once a week, with your private consultant, who will guide you and give you feedback on all the data the AIs are producing - because the human touch is fundamental and always will be.</p>
+        <p>Finally, you will have a human feedback session, once a week, with your mentor, a native English-speaking consultant, who will guide you and give you feedback on all the data the AIs are producing - because the human touch is fundamental and always will be.</p>
       </div>
     </div>
   </div>